shannanyinxiang/SPTS/README.md

 ## Copyright
 This repository can only be used for non-commercial research purpose.

-For commercial use, please contact Dr. Lianwen Jin (eelwjin@scut.edu.cn).
+For commercial use, please contact Prof. Lianwen Jin (eelwjin@scut.edu.cn).

 Copyright 2022, [Deep Learning and Vision Computing Lab](http://www.dlvc-lab.net), South China University of Technology.